zessta/GenQ/JS_correct_incorrect.md

 # Coding Questions

 ## Question 1: Customizable Countdown Timer
-Create a testable code that creates the following application and can be used on coding platforms like hackerrank or coderbyte.
-Introduce some mistakes to it so that you can test the interviewee with the main concepts mentioned:-
    **Description:** Create a customizable countdown timer that users can set for different events.
    **Skills Tested:** DOM manipulation, time management, event handling.
    **Features:**